2023 Most Popular Engineering Technologies Bachelor's Degree Trade Schools in the Southeast Region

 About 4% of the students majoring in engineering tech at the school are women while 96% are male.

 With a ranking of #12, Southeastern Louisiana University did quite well on this year’s most popular schools for engineering technologies students working on their bachelor’s degree.
-Southeastern is a large public school located in the city of Hammond.
+Southeastern is a fairly large public school located in the city of Hammond.

 Women make up 9% of the engineering tech majors at the school.